-The primary function of the Audit & Finance Committee (the "Committee") is to assist the Board of Directors (the "Board") of DENTSPLY SIRONA Inc. (the "Company") in fulfilling its oversight responsibilities related to corporate accounting and financial reporting disclosures, corporate financing activities, treasury activities, information technology activities, internal audit activities, risk management activities relating to financial matters, including corruption and bribery laws (e.g., the FCPA and the UK Bribery Act), and the Company's process for monitoring compliance with laws and regulations and the Company's Code of Business Conduct and Ethics.
+The purpose of the Audit and Finance Committee (the "Committee") is to assist the Board of Directors (the "Board") of DENTSPLY SIRONA Inc. (the "Company") in its oversight responsibilities related to corporate accounting and financial reporting disclosures, systems of internal accounting and financial controls of the Company and the audit of the Company's financial statements, the implementation and effectiveness of the Company's disclosure controls and procedures, corporate financing activities, treasury activities, information technology and cyber security activities, internal audit activities, risk management activities relating to financial and other matters, including corruption and bribery laws (e.g., the FCPA and the UK Bribery Act), and the Company's process for monitoring compliance with laws and regulations and the Company's Code of Business Conduct and Ethics.
+The Committee shall also prepare the report of the Committee required to be included in the Company's annual proxy statement.
 It shall be the policy of the Committee to maintain free and open communication between the Board, the registered public accounting firm engaged for the purpose of preparing or issuing an audit report for inclusion in the Company's annual report on Form 10-K or for performing other audit, review or attest services for the Company (referred to herein as the "independent accountants"), the internal auditors and the management of the Company.